 An easy way to get an idea of whether your loft can be modified is to see whether any comparable houses on your street have actually had loft conversions.
 If you do spot examples, it’s more likely to be a possibility.
-If you can, it’s probably worth going one action further and asking to have a look at the loft of anyone in your street that has actually had it done.
+If you can, it’s probably worth going one action further and asking to have a look at the loft of anybody in your street that has actually had it done.

 The minimum height you require for a loft conversion is 2.2 metres, and you can quickly determine this yourself.
 Take a measuring tape and run it from the flooring to the ceiling at the tallest part of the room.
 If it’s 2.2 metres or more, your loft could be tall enough to transform.
-Victorian houses tend to be lower than those developed from the 1930s onwards, so might not have adequate headroom height.
+Victorian houses tend to be lower than those developed from the 1930s onwards, so might not have sufficient headroom height.

-Depending upon when it was developed, your home will either have roofing system trusses or rafters.
+Depending upon when it was developed, your house will either have roofing system trusses or rafters.
 By putting your head up into your loft hatch, you will have the ability to tell straight away what kind of roofing system you have.

-Rafters run along the edge of the roofing system and will leave the majority of the triangular area underneath hollow.
+Rafters run along the edge of the roofing system and will leave most of the triangular area underneath hollow.
 Trusses are supports that run through the cross-section of the loft.
 Transforming a loft with trusses is possible, however extra structural support is needed to replace the trusses, and it’s most likely to be more pricey.

 Clearly this differs greatly from house to house, however here’s an example.